Call-for-Code/Solution-Starter-Kit-Hunger-2021/solution_ideas.md

 ## Solution idea: Image sharing

-Farmers use non-smartphones to communicate and create a database of information that can be used to analyze trends.
+Farmers use non-smartphone devices to communicate in order for co-operatives to create a database of information that can be used to analyze trends.

 ```diff
 !
 A co-operative